einsiders

 Design and Engineering: Crafting the Blueprint

-During this phase, considerations such as the selection of materials, the routing of wires, and the placement of connectors are meticulously planned.
+During this phase, engineers carefully select materials, plan wire routing, and determine the optimal placement of connectors.
 The goal is to ensure that the equipment can withstand the operational stresses it will encounter, such as vibrations, temperature fluctuations, and exposure to moisture or chemicals.

 Prototyping: Bringing the Design to Life